ZbonaL/csci3055u-project-Kotlin/real-app/README.md

 > - This project also uses one of the build tools that Kotlin supports

 ## Build tool:
-> - Gradle is used in this project
+> - Gradle is used in this project s